 During your time here you will receive quality Spanish language instruction while developing an awareness of the social, political and economic realities of Guatemala and Central America.

-Our main school building has three bathrooms and two hot showers, indoor and outdoor study areas, a small indoor library with over 1,000 books for students and staff including books for Spanish learning along with an excellent selection of books in English and in Spanish
+The school is on 2.5 acres of lush landscape, with indoor and outdoor study areas, a kitchen, a library with 1,000+ books on Spanish learning along with an excellent selection of books in English and in Spanish.

-Our students take meals with the families of two communities: Nuevo San José and Fátima., who had labour struggles on the fincas where they lived, eventually winning money they were owed but losing their homes and their jobs in the process.
+Our students take meals with the families of two communities: Nuevo San José and Fátima, who had labor struggles on the fincas where they lived, eventually winning money they were owed but losing their homes and their jobs in the process.

 We have several projects with the communities: scholarships, coffee, Arte en el Campo, Fátima’s Casa de Salud, and the community library.